 The benefits of using a password manager

-- They won’t have to remember what their passwords are for each website – simultaneously one of the biggests pain points in the workplace that is ‘solved’ by a lazy and crazy practice of using the same credentials across many online services.
+- They won’t have to remember their passwords for each website.
+Simultaneously, one of the biggest pain points in the workplace is ‘solved’ by a lazy and crazy practice of using the same credentials across many online services.

 - They won’t be tempted to store login credentials in written form that breach data protection regulations or in online files that can be compromised.